tidymodels/probably/tests/testthat/_snaps/cal-estimate.md

 ---

     We can't connect the specified prediction columns to some factor levels (good).
 The selected columns were .pred_poor.
-Are there more columns to add in the funciton call?
+Are there more columns to add in the function call?

 ---

     The number of outcome factor levels isn't consistent with the calibration method.
-The levels were: 'VF', 'F', 'M', 'L'
+Only two class `truth` factors are allowed.
+The given levels were: 'VF', 'F', 'M', 'L'

 # Logistic estimates work - tune_results